mwpenny/portal64-still-alive/documentation/building/native_setup.md

 execute the [tools/setup_ubuntu.sh](../../tools/setup_ubuntu.sh) script.

-> **Note:** The steps and commands below assume you are using Ubuntu Linux or a similar Debian derivative.
+> **Note:** The steps and commands below assume you are using Ubuntu Linux or a similar Debian derivative (we test the same version as the [Docker image](../../Dockerfile#L1)).
 Building in other environments is possible but considered advanced -- you should know what you're doing if trying something different.
 Otherwise, consider [using Docker](./docker_setup.md).

 ## SDK